niebielistki/remixshop-brand-filter-userscript/README.md

-<i> As an enthusiast of vintage fashion and second-hand clothes, I found myself spending too much time sifting through brands that didn't interest.
+<i> As an enthusiast of vintage fashion and second-hand clothes, I found myself spending too much time sifting through brands that didn't interest me.
 The absence of a feature to filter out unwanted brands prompted me to create a solution tailored to my needs.
 This script stems from a personal necessity to streamline my online shopping experience, focusing solely on the brands that align with my taste without the hassle of navigating through those that don't.
 It saves me a great deal of time :-) </i>

 #### OVERVIEW